Help us improve your experience.

 • Guest networks.

 WAN edge templates automatically configure repetitive information like an IP, gateway, or VLAN.
-In addition, WAN edge templates can include traffic steering, access policies, routing preferences, and any additional configuration you'd like standardized.
+In addition, WAN edge templates can include traffic steering, access policies, routing preferences, and any additional configuration you'd like to standardize.
 Remember that you'll need a prefix, NAT, or other local information for WAN and LAN connectivity.

 Hub Profiles

 Hub profiles work with WAN edge templates.
 Hubs are not at the edge and are universally unique throughout your network.
-It’s impossible to define their deployment fully within a template.
 Hubs affect how Mist builds the overlay network.
 Each branch and remote office build the SD-WAN communication to the hub.
 Topology is determined by overlay endpoints that make up a single overlay.
 Every hub WAN interface creates an overlay endpoint for spokes.
 Spoke WAN interfaces map the appropriate hub WAN interfaces, defining the topology.
 This is the abstraction of the transport network.
-Because the two platforms for WAN Assurance solve the abstraction differently, it’s essential to understand their nuances when building that overlay network.
+Because the two platforms for WAN Assurance solve the abstraction differently, you need to understand their nuances when building that overlay network.

 Juniper® SRX Series Firewall